Wondering about the difference between peppermint and spearmint?

 It’s a common question.
 After all, both spearmint and peppermints are in the mint family.
 The mints look and smell similar, at least at first glance.
 But these two most iconic mints have a lot of important distinctions.
 Here’s the main differences between spearmint and peppermint.

-Spearmint is on the left, peppermint on the right in the image below.
+Spearmint is on the left and peppermint on the right in the image below.
+You can see the differences between spearmint and peppermint very easily.

 Telling the difference between spearmint and peppermint